-Sections: 3.74.010 3.74.020 3.74.030 Persons Required to Take Oath.
-Form of Oath for Mayor, Commissioner and Auditor.
-Form of Oath for Other Officer or Employee. emplo of his Persons Required to Take Oath.
-Indeed by Ordinance No. 180917, effective May 26, 2007.)
-Each of the following byees shall be required to take an oath of office before entering upon the discharge duties, which oath shall be subscribed by the person taking it and shall be filed and eved in the office of the Auditor; Α. Every officer and member of the Bureau of Police, including private, special, temporary, and substitute policemen; В. Each officer and member of Portland Fire & Rescue serving on full time and devoting his labor exclusively to the interests of the City; and С. Each elected or appointed officer or deputy of the City, including members of boards and commissions. taken shall l State Count City of I, (na States faithfi have contra of any Form of Oath for Mayor, Commissioner, and Auditor.
-Inded by Ordinance No. 168343, effective January 7, 1995.)
-The form of oath to be by the elected officials of the City before entering upon the discharge of their duties be substantially as follows: Of Oregon Ity of Multnomah Ity of Multnomah It will support the Constitutions of the United and the State of Oregon; Charter of the City of Portland and its laws; I will ally, honestly and ethically perform my duties as (Mayor/Commissioner/Auditor); I no undisclosed financial interest in any business located in Portland or having acts with the City; I hold no other office or position of profit; and I am not a member of partisan political committee (; so help me God).
-Subsc eribed and sworn to before me this day of, 20
+Sec ctions: 3.74.010 Persons Required to Take Oath.
+3.74.020 Form of Oath for Mayor, Commissioner and Auditor.
+3.74.030 Form of Oath for Other Officer or Employee. employees shall be required to take an oath of office before entering ended by Ordinance No. 180917, effective May 26, 2007.)
+Each of the following byees shall be required to take an oath of office before entering upon the discharge duties, which oath shall be subscribed by the person taking it and shall be filed and A. Every officer and member of the Bureau of Police, including private, special, temporary, and substitute policemen; В. Each officer and member of Portland Fire & Rescue serving on full time and devoting his labor exclusively to the interests of the City; and С. Each elected or appointed officer or deputy of the City, including members of boards and commissions.
+3.74.020 Form of Oath for Mayor, Commissioner, and Auditor.
+(Amended by Ordinance No. 168343, effective January 7, 1995.)
+The form of oath to be taken by the elected officials of the City before entering upon the discharge of their duties shall be substantially as follows: State of Oregon County of Multnomah ss.
+City of Portland I, (name), do solemnly (affirm or swear) I will support the Constitutions of the United States and the State of Oregon; Charter of the City of Portland and its laws; I will faithfully, honestly and ethically perform my duties as (Mayor/Commissioner/Auditor); contr no undisclosed financial interest in any business located in Portland or having acts with the City; I hold no other office or position of profit; and I am not a member y partisan political committee (; so help me God).
+Subso cribed and sworn to before me this day of, 20

-Auditor of the City of Portland, Oregon
+Auditor of the City

+of Portland, Oregon

 Deputy